Ehlers-Danlos Syndromes

 To confirm the diagnosis, genetic tests are usually done.

-The doctor can identify some of the types of Ehlers-Danlos syndrome by taking a sample of skin to examine under a microscope (biopsy).
+The doctor can identify some Ehlers-Danlos syndromes by taking a sample of skin to examine under a microscope (biopsy).

-Other tests are done to check for conditions that are associated with complications.
-For example, echocardiography and other imaging tests are usually done to detect problems with the heart or blood vessels.
+Echocardiography and other imaging tests of the heart are done to detect problems with the heart or blood vessels.

 Prognosis for Ehlers-Danlos Syndromes

-Despite the many and varied complications people with an Ehlers-Danlos syndrome may have, their life span is usually normal.
+Despite the many and varied complications people with Ehlers-Danlos syndrome may have, their life span is usually normal.
+Their quality of life, however, may be greatly affected, especially if they have joint symptoms or complications.

-However, potentially fatal complications (usually bleeding) occur in certain types.
+Potentially fatal complications (usually bleeding) occur in certain types, particularly in the vascular type of Ehlers-Danlos syndrome.

 quizzes_lightbulb_red